Reference > WCAG1 Level A

 present.E858

-5.6: Provide abbreviations for long header labels in data tables
+CP 5.6: Provide abbreviations for long header labels in data tables

 Provide terse substitutes for header labels with the